-However, we recognize that Tutors and HE Advisers to Access Diploma candidates, in particular, may have additional questions.
-Some of these are covered in our FAQ for applicants, and we have also tried to answer a few of the more common ones below.
-We welcome enquiries and visits from Tutors and HE Advisers at any time of year, and can also arrange for our Admissions Director or Mature Outreach Ambassador to visit most areas of the UK.
-Please contact our Admissions Office for further assistance.
+Access Diploma applicants, and their tutors and HE Advisers, may have additional questions.
+We have tried to answer some of the more common ones below, and others are covered in our FAQs for applicants.
+We welcome enquiries and visits from tutors and HE Advisors at any time of year, and can also arrange for our Admissions Director or Outreach & Recruitment Officer to visit most areas of the UK.
+Please contact our Admissions Office (firstname.lastname@example.org) for further assistance.

 Does Cambridge accept Access Diplomas?

 Students with Access Diplomas make up around a third of the undergraduates admitted by Lucy Cavendish each year.
 A similar number arrive with other ‘non-traditional’ qualifications, such as Scottish Higher Nationals, Certificates of Higher Education, and OU Credits, or with a mixture of qualifications.
-Success rates for students with Access Diplomas are not that different from those for students with A-levels, across the University, with around one in five Access Diploma applicants obtaining a place.
+Around one in five Access Diploma applicants obtains a place and this does not differ significantly, across the University, from students with A-levels.

 Are some Access Diplomas more appropriate than others?

-When should candidates on Access Diplomas and other one-year courses apply?
+When should applicants on Access Diplomas and other one-year courses apply?

-Candidates for Art History, Law, Medicine, Music, Philosophy, and Veterinary Medicine must apply by October 15, for entry the following year.
-Lucy Cavendish accepts applications up to March 1 in all other subjects, and we encourage students on one-year courses to take advantage of the extended deadline.
-It is our experience that post-October Access Diploma applicants come with more confident references, more confident examples of written work, and more confidence at interview.
+For all other subjects, Lucy Cavendish accepts applications up to March 1st.
+We actively encourage those on one-year courses to take advantage of this extended deadline as it is our experience that these applicants come with more confident references, more confident examples of written work, and more confidence at interview.

 Which students are you most likely to interview?